buley/personal/src/content/wired.md

 - Balance analysis with presence

 I will always value **autonomy, intelligence, and high standards**—that will never change.
 But I also know that true mastery isn't just about control; it's about **knowing when to push forward, when to let go, and when to fully engage.**

----

-*Core wiring isn't destiny—it's foundation.
-The question isn't how to change it, but how to optimize it.*